List of Home and Away characters introduced in 1993

 Home and Away is an Australian soap opera first broadcast on the Seven Network on 17 January 1988.
 The following is a list of characters that first appeared in 1993, by order of first appearance.
 They were all introduced by the show's then executive producer Andrew Howie, who had succeeded Des Monaghan.
 The 6th season of Home and Away began airing on 11 January 1993.
 In January, John Adam and Laura Vazquez began appearing as Luke Cunningham and Sarah Thompson, respectively.
 Melissa George arrived in March playing Angel Brooks, while Imogen Miller was introduced in April.
 David Dixon began playing Nathan Roberts in October.
 Simon Baker took on the role of James Hudson in November.

 Luke Cunningham

-Luke Cunningham, played by John Adam debuted on-screen during the episode broadcast on 12 January 1993 and departed on 27 July 1994.
+Luke Cunningham, played by John Adam, made his first appearance on 12 January 1993 and departed on 27 July 1994.
 Adam previously guest starred in the serial in 1990 as soldier Dave Porter.
 In 1994, Adam was axed along with the characters of Sarah Thompson (Laura Vasquez), Tug O'Neale (Tristan Bancks) and Roxanne Miller (Lisa Lackey).
 The Serial's Producers did not inform them about their departures and they read about it in an issue of TV Week.